epfl-cs358/2024sp-helping-hand/README.md

     - Two rubber sheets, _30mm_ by _12mm_
     - Two plastic belts, _610mm_ and _320mm_
     - End gears and axes for the connection between belt and motors
-4. Assemble everything and glue the MDF parts as indicated in the 3D step file: TODO link 3D step file
+4. Assemble everything and glue the MDF parts as indicated in the 3D step file: [Full assembly .step file](design/assembly.step).

 For reference, here are some pictures of the full result assembly: